 CBDV is another non-psychoactive cannabinoid.
 It is an analogue of CBD and is made out of 3-carbon molecules (propyl), instead of 5-carbon ones (pentyl).
 CBDV shares many characteristics with CBD, and currently research into its use as an anticonvulsant is being undertaken.

 One of the more well-known phytocannabinoids, CBD has the widest therapeutic application and is currently one of the most studied phytocannabinoids.
 It’s non-psychoactive, which means that it won’t get you high, like THC would.
 This makes it legal to buy and possess CBD in many countries around the world.
-It is currently used in the treatment of a variety of different conditions.
+It is currently used to help a variety of different conditions.
 CBD is utilized as an anticonvulsant, immunostimulant, anti-depressant, antioxidant and as antitumor, anti-psychotic, anti-inflammatory, anti-insomnia, anxiolytic.

 THC is probably the most well-known phytocannabinoid of them all!
 When you consume marijuana and get high, the THC in the marijuana is what is affecting you.
 When the THC binds with the CB1 receptors in the brain, it stimulates the release of endocannabinoids which regulate both our mood and our appetite.
 THC is also a powerful anti-inflammation remedy, as its efficacy is twenty times bigger than that of an aspirin.
 THC`s psychoactive properties led to lobbying to have cannabis classified as a narcotic.
 Read more about THC here.